HMS Coventry (D118)

-HMS Coventry was a Type 42 (Sheffield-class) destroyer of the Royal Navy.
+HMS Coventry was a of the Royal Navy.
 Laid down by Cammell Laird, at Birkenhead on 29 January 1973, she was launched on 21 June 1974 and accepted into service on 20 October 1978.

-She was sunk by Argentine Air Force Douglas A-4 Skyhawk attack aircraft on 25 May 1982 during the Falklands War acting as a decoy from the amphibious landings in San Carlos water.
+She was sunk by Argentine Air Force Douglas A-4 Skyhawk attack aircraft on 25 May 1982 during the Falklands War while the destroyer was acting as a decoy from the amphibious landings in San Carlos water.